An English Teacher's Perspective on Harper Lee's Sequel

 The last issue I had with this novel is that the plot got confusing in a few chapters.
 The dialogue between the characters sometimes didn't make sense.
 At times, I thought maybe I had become distracted with background noise, so I would read certain pages over again.
 Even after several times, I was still confused and decided to just keep reading.
 This issue goes back to Lee's word choice.
 I felt as if there was no clarity in how the characters viewed certain conflicts.

 Reflection- Spoiler Alert!

-There may be author's choices of Go Set a Watchman that I do not agree with, but the fact that Harper Lee was able to make the reader feel the pain that Jean Louise felt is down right genius.
+There may be author's choices of Go Set a Watchman that I don't agree with, but the fact that Harper Lee was able to make the reader feel the pain that Jean Louise felt is down right genius.
 We should feel that pain every day in our society when we hear someone make a racial slur.
 We should feel that pain every day when we see someone mock another human being just because of the color of their skin.
-If we do not feel that pain, we cannot progress as a society and this hatred in our world will continue.
+If we don't feel that pain, we can't progress as a society and this hatred in our world will continue.